polsys/ennemi/docs/api-reference.md

 non-negative, but `estimate_mi` may produce negative values.
 Large negative values may indicate that the data does not satisfy assumptions.

-The normalization is not applicable to pairs of discrete variables: it is not possible to get coefficient 1.0 even when the variables are completely determined by each other.
-The formula assumes that the system contains an infinite amount of entropy.
+The normalization is not applicable to discrete variables: it is not possible to get coefficient 1.0 even when the variables are completely determined by each other.
+The formula assumes that both variables have an infinite amount of entropy.

 ### Parameters